 We mounted this unit, all 75+ pounds of it, on the Bosch TracRac miter saw stand for our operational tests.
 Incidentally we love the TracRac with one exception, the wheels are both too small and too close together.
 They got stuck on every tiny pebble and it constantly tipped over sideways like a piece of cheap luggage.
 As long as you don't need the portability feature, it works wonderfully.

 Back to the saw, it does not lack for power, we cut large chunks of maple with no trouble.
 Of course, we substituted a Freud blade, because most manufacturers include a very low end blade with their equipment.
 In this case, we used the provided blade to chop some framing lumber, but before long it was spent.

 We found all markings to be easy to read, and the controls reliable and easy to use.
 The up-front controls for the bevel are a nice feature.
 Adjusting the bevel precisely is a little difficult because it is stiff in its movement.
 But this is a minor issue.
 The dual-bevel feature enables you to tilt the blade left or right to greatly simplify making complicated cuts.

 All in all, this is a nice piece of equipment.
 The one real fault we could find had to do with dust collection.
 It doesn't easily connect to dust collection systems and the included bag is like an umbrella in a hurricane - just pointless.

 This machine could easily become the workhorse of a small shop, filling a majority of many woodworkers needs.
 Pair this with a small portable tablesaw and you have just about got it covered.
 We'd recommend this tool to professionals, and avid woodworkers alike.
 It is accurate, powerful and reliable.
-While list price is nearly $1,200, it can be had for under half of that.
+While list price is nearly $1,200, it can be had for less than half of that.
 Street price is around $575.